LHolten/Volpe/README.md

 1. You need Python 3.7.0 or higher.
 [Install here.](https://www.python.org/downloads/)
 2. You need pip, the Python package manager.
 It should come pre-installed with Python.
-3. Install the needed packages by running `python volpe install` from the root directory.
+3. Install the needed packages by running `pip install -r requirements.txt` from the root directory.

 ## How to use